 Detailed, equipment-based models for single-speed systems were developed to account for these factors as a means to reduce the uncertainty in the SEER estimate.
-Two-speed systems are not included as their operational characteristics and SEER ratings procedures differ significantly from their single-speed counterparts.
-The climate zone multipliers in Table 4.1.1 are appropriate for two-speed systems.
+Two-speed systems are not included as their operational characteristics and SEER ratings procedures differ significantly from their single-speed counterparts, introducing a level of complexity that could not be resolved in this effort.
 The general form of the single-speed, detailed model is as follows: